alttester/AltTester-Unity-SDK/Docs/source/pages/known-issues.rst

 **Problem**: Player Input is not working in the instrumented build when connected to the tests or to AltTester Desktop.

-**Affects**: All input actions created with the New Input System for game objects.
+**Affects**: All input actions created with the New Input System for app objects.
 The New Input System actions for UI objects are not affected, as well as the Old Input System actions.